MicrosoftDocs/minecraft-creator/creator/Documents/EntityModelingAndAnimation.md

 ---
-title: Entity Modeling and Animation
 author: ReWrite-Media
+ms.author: v-jeffreykim
+title: Entity Modeling and Animation ms.prod: gaming
 ---

 # Entity Modeling and Animation

 In this guide, we'll go through the basics of creating a model and creating animations for Minecraft: Bedrock Edition.
 As an example, we'll model and animate a small robot, which was started in the [Introduction to Add Entity](IntroductionToAddEntity.md) article.